simonfriend/AO-Unity-SDK/README.md

 1. **Use the AOConnectManager** in your scene.
 2. Try the **BasicDemo** scene for a quick start.
 You can install sample content from the **Package Manager** UI.
 Look under **Permaverse AO Unity SDK** → **Samples** and click “Import” to bring a demo scene into your `Assets/` folder.
-3. Use `MessageHandler` to start to use AO as back-end to create amazing fully on-chain dApps.
+3. Use `MessageHandler` to start to use AO as a back-end to create fully on-chain dApps.

 ### Namespaces